MatsDerEroberer/ControllingModel/README.md

 # Move around #
-You can control a model and walk around the 3D-World!
+You can control a model and walk around in a 3D-World!